tajo/ladle/packages/website/docs/stories.md

 ## Decorators

-Ladle supports story decorators so you can wrap all stories in file with additional React component(s).
-This can be very useful if your stories/components rely on [React Context](https://reactjs.org/docs/context.html) and libraries like `react-router` or `redux`.
+Ladle supports story decorators, so you can wrap all stories in a file with additional React component(s).
+This is useful if your stories/components rely on [React Context](https://reactjs.org/docs/context.html) and libraries like `react-router` or `redux`.
 In the example bellow , we are adding an extra `margin: 3em` to each story:

 ```tsx
 export default {